MicrosoftDocs/architecture-center/docs/guide/hpc/altair-edem-content.md

 | Mill                | 1,339.11     | 83.18            | 116.49       |
 | Transfer chute      | 3,859.01     | 310.22           | 437.92       |

-The following graph uses a Standard_ND96asr_v4, 96 vCPU VM as a baseline and shows how much the speed increases on A100 and V100 GPU VMs.
+The following graph uses a Standard_ND96asr_v4, 96-vCPU VM as a baseline and shows how much the speed increases on A100-GPU and V100-GPU VMs.

 :::image type="content" source="media/altair-edem/2021-ndv4-ncv3.png" alt-text="Graph that shows relative speed increases on NCv4 and NCv3 VMs." lightbox="media/altair-edem/2021-ndv4-ncv3.png" border="false":::